 The Mungitj Eco-Art Bushland Trail project was a community art and education collaboration between CAN, Banksia Grove Development and Relationships Australia.

-Noongar Voices was a three-part radio documentary series that shared the life stories of a group of people from the Central Eastern Wheatbelt.
+Noongar Voices of the Central Eastern Wheatbelt was a three-part radio documentary series that shared the life stories of a group of people from the Central Eastern Wheatbelt.
 Airing on ABC Radio National in 2010, the project expanded on the Voices of the Wheatbelt project moving beyond photography into audio-documentary making.
 The series was focused on extracts from oral history interviews conducted by Mary Anne Jebb and Bill Bunbury.

 As well as assisting Noongar people from the Wheatbelt to record their life stories, the project provided opportunities for the broader community to gain an insight into Noongar life in the Wheatbelt.
 The series was focused on extracts from oral history interviews conducted by Mary Anne Jebb and Bill Bunbury.
 As well as assisting Noongar people from the Wheatbelt to record their life stories, the project provided opportunities for the broader community to gain an insight into Noongar life in the Wheatbelt.